flenniken/statictea/docs/runFunction.md

 # funFind

 Find the position of a substring in a string.
-When the substring is not found you can return a default value.
+When the substring is not found, return an optional default value.
 A warning is generated when the substring is missing and you don't specify a default value.